Tips For Getting Started with Modular

 • Create a Modular Grid account to learn what modules exist & build virtual racks of the ones you have or are interested in.

-• Join / browse the online groups and forums.
-Get involved and ask smart questions.
+• Join / browse the online groups and forums such as the Eurorack SYnthesizers group on Facebook as well as the 'Muffwiggler' forum, Mostly Modular Trade Association forum and Analog Heaven.
+If you're on Facebook Get involved and ask smart questions.

 • Attending synth meet ups, connecting with other modular users, and learning how they use their systems is a constructive way to stay motivated, inspired and consistently learning about your own modular practice.
 If there's no one organizing local synth meets in your area, reach out on the forums and organize one yourself!